Davod01/myStore/README.md

 # myStore
-a simple store web site created by vuejs and laravel
+a simple E-commerce web site created by vuejs and laravel